rios0rios0/guide/Life-Cycle/Architecture/Frontend-Design.md

 ![](.assets/frontend_architecture_3.png)

 Obs.
-At the moment, there’s no State Layer, since we’re always handling state locally inside the components (Presentation).
+At the moment, there's no State Layer, since we're always handling state locally inside the components (Presentation).
 In the future, that would be necessary to update this structure adding support to it.

 ## References: